Karina Socarrás

-Karina Socarrás Villalonga (born 28 November 1993), known simply as Karina, is a Puerto Rican footballer who plays as a forward for Portuguese Liga BPI club CS Marítimo and the Puerto Rico women's national team.
+Karina Socarrás Villalonga (born 28 November 1993), known simply as Karina, is a Puerto Rican footballer who plays as a forward for the Turkish Super League club 1207 Antalya and the Puerto Rico women's national team.

+Club career

+In September 2025, Socarrás moved to Turkey, and signed with 1207 Antalya to play in the Super League.

 International career

 On August 21, 2015, Socarrás scored six goals in a 12–0 win against Grenada, two days later Socarrás scored four goals in a 9–0 win against Aruba.
 On November 18, 2015, Socarrás helped Puerto Rico qualify for the 2016 Olympic Games qualifying tournament in Frisco, Texas scoring a goal against Guyana at the 2016 CONCACAF Women's Olympic Qualifying Championship qualification semi-finals.
 She represented Puerto Rico at the 2016 CONCACAF Women's Olympic Qualifying Championship.